jenkinsci/plugin-pom/README.md

 This new parent POM is decoupled from the core Jenkins project, both from the Maven and repository perspectives.

+Since version 4.0 the plugin pom supports Jenkins 2.200 and higher and a select few older LTS lines (TBD)

 The main changes are:
 * Reduced number of overridable properties.
 All references (e.g. dependencies and plugin versions) not thought to be overridden are no longer based on properties.
 The main remaining overridable properties are: